Mario123mario10/Compiler/Dokumentacja_wstepna.md

      123456789012
 1    x = "a"
 2    y = 1
-3    print(x + y)   # WrongType: Operation between types String and Int is not allowed in line 3, column 7
+3    print "{x + y}"   # WrongType: Operation between types String and Int is not allowed in line 3, column 9
 ```

 - NotExactArguments - funkcja wywołana z nieprawidłową liczbą argumentów (Not exact number of arguments in line {line}, column {column})